 7 Ways to Set Smart Goals with Chronic Illness

 Setting smart goals vs resolutions with chronic illness is vastly different in mindset and outcome.
 A resolution is usually a long-term picture of where you want to be.
 A goal is broken down into steps you need to make to resolve that issue.
 Goals have a specific purpose while a resolution is a firm decision to do or not do something.
 In this post, I will define smart goals and smart goal examples with benefits that can be applied when living with a chronic illness.
 It’s not as easy as you think.

 This year, I am not making resolutions.
 I’m making goals and a commitment to myself.
 I will not let my pain define me and will aim to take steps toward better health.
-I will measure my health using my own standards of wellness.
+I will measure my health using my own standards of wellness with an integrative approach.
 Staying positive and open-minded while being gentle to myself is the goal.
 Realizing that I will have steps backward, I will remind myself that it’s a process and not a concrete resolution.

 There may be affiliate links in this post.
 If you click and purchase through my link, I will be compensated.
 This helps fund my blog.
 Thank You!

 Smart Goal Setting

 My resolution problem is that expectations for these drastic changes are often too high.
 I know very few people that set resolutions and meet them.
 How many people do you know that resolve to lose 10 pounds in the New Year?
 The gyms are packed, the motivation is high, and by the time March hits, all resolutions are melting away with the winter snow.
 The whole “all-or-nothing” approach is unrealistic for someone with a chronic illness.
 My illness doesn’t fade away with the change of seasons, and it’s a year-round rollercoaster of ups and downs.